 Do you have an introvert in your life?
-Are they your sibling, or your best friend or perhaps your romantic partner?
+Are they your sibling, your best friend, or perhaps your romantic partner?
 Introverts can often be misunderstood and so it’s important that you know how to care for introverts.
 There are some special ways to let them know that you support them and most importantly, their lifestyle.

 What is introversion?

-“In its modern sense, the concept goes back to the 1920s and the psychologist Carl Jung.
-Today it is a mainstay of personality tests, including the widely used Myers-Briggs Type Indicator.” explains Jonathan Rauch, a senior fellow at the Brookings Institution.
-The fact is most extroverts are unable to understand them even though 25% of the population are introverts.
 “Extroverts have little or no grasp of introversion.
-They assume that company, especially their own, is always welcome.
+They assume that a company, especially their own, is always welcome.
 They cannot imagine why someone would need to be alone,” adds Jonathan.
 And this is why extroverts often fail to properly care for them.
 So if you are an extrovert, it is likely that you are unable to properly care for your introvert.

 Introverts are different